ayo-ajayi/ayo-ajayi/README.md

 🎓 **Education**:

 - **Electrical Engineering**.
-- Actively exploring and deeply passionate about electronics, embedded systems, telecommunication, and signal processing.
+- Actively exploring and deeply passionate about electronics, optics, photonics, nanotechnology, embedded systems, telecommunication, and signal processing.
 Open to opportunities and collaborations in these areas.

 ---